CPScript/awesome-hacking/readme.md

 confidential information, and hardware hacking involves physically tampering with a device.

-# Here is a collection of hackers, pentesters & security researchers
+## Here is a collection of hackers, pentesters, security researchers, scripts and more:

 Repository | Description
 ---- | ----